 What is an interesting fact about you?

-My undergraduate degree is actually in theatre and I spent a year training in voice, including opera!
+My undergraduate degree is actually in theatre and vocal performance, including opera!

 What comes to mind when you think about your journey at Interac?